intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Blink/README.md

 To get started using the UP2 board with the Arduino Create IDE, try this simple exercise to blink an LED from the GrovePi+.

 ## What you'll learn
-* Connect an LED
+* How to connect an LED to the GrovePi+
-* Open the sample Blink application
-* Modify the sketch for your board
+* How to open a sample example in the Arduino Create IDE\*
-* Upload your sketch using Arduino Create\*
+* How to verify and upload a sketch in the Arduino Create IDE
-* Dig into the code
+* How the source code works

 ## Gather your materials
 * [UP2* board](http://www.up-board.org/upsquared)